 It is my joy to host workshops and retreats that allow me to facilitate inspired discussions in a supportive environment, integrating my creativity and knowledge of mental health best practices.

 Stefanie is a Registered Social Worker and has worked in a variety of settings from walk-in counselling, CBT-based group therapy, hospitals, and community-based agencies.
 At the center of her approach is the therapeutic relationship, building genuine connection with her clients, honouring each person’s agency and holding a supportive space.
 Her style can be described as warm, compassionate, and open.

 She currently holds the position of Program Supervisor at Pathways to Education, a charitable organization that supports youth in low-income communities across the country to overcome barriers to education and graduate high school.
 In her commitment to making mental health services accessible, Stefanie trained and volunteered with Distress Centres, Canada’s oldest volunteer delivered crisis, emotional support and suicide prevention + intervention + postvention service agency.
 She has also completed an internship with the University Health Network, facilitating employee resilience workshops for staff of Toronto General Hospital, Princess Margaret Cancer Centre, and Toronto Western Hospital.

 Stefanie teaches yoga every week at Float Valley, a wellness centre in Markham, Ontario.
 She regularly collaborates with yoga instructors and other wellness professionals to create events that offer a holistic approach to health.

-Masters in Social Work, Specialization in Children and Families, University of Toronto
+Master of Social Work, Specialization in Children and Families, University of Toronto

-Social Service Diploma, George Brown College
+Social Service Worker Diploma, George Brown College

-Bachelor in Psychology at Western University
+Bachelor of Psychology at Western University

 Advanced Training/Additional Certifications